Check out our info on avoiding and dealing with some common injuries girls may face.

 If you exercise a lot like in a competitive sport, make sure to eat a variety of healthy foods, including ones with calcium and vitamin D to protect your bones.

 Not sure how much food you need?
 Every person is different, but generally teenage girls who are active for about an hour a day need between 2,000 and 2,400 calories every day.
 (For example, a 16-year-old girl who is a healthy weight and runs for an hour five days a week can eat around 2,200 calories each day.)
-Use the SuperTracker to get a personal plan with recommended calories and amounts of types of food to eat.
+Use the MyPlate Checklist Calculator to find a personalized healthy eating plan.

 Do you do high-impact activities, like running or gymnastics?
 Vitamin D also may help lower your risk of getting tiny cracks in your bones, called stress fractures.
 You can do other things to help protect your bones from stress fractures, too.
 These include: